 What “community-led solutions” do they have in mind?
 In an interview just this morning, LESON’s attorney, Maureen Koetz, told us she’s not contemplating a suit right now.
 Koetz’s priority is making sure city agencies follow the law.
 City officials contend no new waivers or special permits are required for the mega-towers.
 Koetz believes they are wrong.
 She says no new building can occur in the Two Bridges LSRD (a large-scale development area) unless the city shows there will be no negative impacts on the existing community.

 The elected officials have been vague about a potential lawsuit.
 The City Planning Commission is not likely to vote on the projects until late this year.
-The plan, being developed with not-for-profit legal groups, is to file an Article 78 challenge, which is a means of fighting official decisions from government agencies.
-It’s an argument that obviously can only be made after the final environmental review is published and the planning commission makes its decision.
+The plan, being developed with non-profit legal groups, is to file an Article 78 challenge, which is used to fight official decisions from government agencies.
+They wouldn’t be able to act until after the final environmental review is published and the planning commission makes its decision.
 Koetz may have been first to discuss in public a challenge to City Planning’s interpretation of the zoning code, but it’s also an argument advanced by Community Board 3 in its comments at the May scoping meeting.

-During a June 21 town hall meeting on the Lower East Side, the mayor said he sees no way to stop the proposed towers, because his administration has concluded that they are legally permissible.
+During a June 21 town hall meeting on the Lower East Side, the mayor said he sees no legal way to stop the proposed towers.
 Council member Chin challenged him about that, saying, “We’ve got to find a way (to stop or change the projects).”
 Even if there are long odds in court, at least some tenant leaders are relieved that the elected officials are now taking a more forceful stand.
 They wish more had been done earlier, but are mostly hopeful that something can be done now to stop, or at least reduce the scale, of the projects.
 Chin’s supporters say her new approach is not a case of, “too little, too late.”
 Once the city rejected her ULURP request and developers agreed to the expanded environmental review, elected officials were obligated to give the process a chance.
-That’s now run it’s course, they argue, clearing the way for a more assertive stance.
+That’s now run its course, they argue, clearing the way for a more assertive stance.

 So this story ends where it began.
 Margaret Chin’s supporters say she is fully committed to working with the community, but also focused on attainable results in the Two Bridges neighborhood.
 Chin’s detractors, meanwhile, insist her advocacy for the community has been far too tepid.
 This is the debate that will be front-and center during the six weeks that remain before the Democratic Primary in District 1.